 Now that the assistant understands a few messages users might say, it needs responses it can send back to the user.

 “Hello, how can I help you?” and “what’s your email address?” are some of the responses our assistant will use.
 You’ll see how to connect user messages and responses in the next steps.

 In the code block below, we have listed some responses and added one or more text options for each of them.
-If a response has multiple text options, one of them will be chosen at random whenever that response is predicted.
+If a response has multiple text options, one of these options will be chosen at random whenever that response is predicted.